-The Draft Assessment concludes that approval of yeast mannoproteins as a food additive for wine stability treatment is appropriate as no public health and safety concerns have been identified and the use is technologically justified.
+The Final Assessment Report concludes that approval of yeast mannoproteins as a food additive for wine stability treatment at the maximum permitted level of 400 mg/kg is appropriate, as no public health and safety concerns have been identified and the use is technologically justified.
+The maximum permitted level of 400 mg/kg takes into account both added mannoproteins and naturally occurring mannoproteins in wine and aligns with the Agreement between Australia and the European Community on Trade in Wine, and Protocol (1994).